 About

-As fungi seek sustenance, they transform their environment and help or hurt the organisms around them.
-Using mathematics and experiments, I work to understand how these microscopic interactions affect the entire Earth.
+As living things seek sustenance, they transform their environment and help or hurt the organisms around them.
+Using mathematics and experiments, I work to understand the importance of these species interactions from the smallest to the largest scales of biological complexity.

 In 2016, I graduated from Stanford University with a B.S. in Computer Science and Biology.
 At Stanford, I completed an Computer Science honors thesis, which integrated public data sets to investigate the evolution of ectomycorrhizal mutualism.
 After graduating, I worked on ectomycorrhizal fungi as lab manager for Kabir Peay’s group (Stanford), studied fungal pathogens in Erin Mordecai’s lab (Stanford) and mathematically modeled the role of fungi in ecosystems in collaboration with Karen Abbot’s group (CWRU).